Steve6546/Wallpapers/docs/modules/usage/llms/llms.md

 ### API retries and rate limits

 LLM providers typically have rate limits, sometimes very low, and may require retries.
-OpenHands will automatically retry requests if it receives a Rate Limit Error (429 error code).
+AZM AI will automatically retry requests if it receives a Rate Limit Error (429 error code).

 You can customize these options as you need for the provider you're using.
 Check their documentation, and set the